Ultimate Texas Sales Tax Guide

 - Taxable labor – photographers, draftsmen, artists, tailors, etc.

-Note: You can apply for a sales tax exemption certificate to buy a taxable item tax-free for resale, rent, or lease-out purposes.
+Note: You can apply for a Texas sales tax exemption certificate to buy a taxable item tax-free for resale, rent, or lease-out purposes.

 Read more about which services are subject to sales tax in Texas here.